-- The pioneer period status (tax holiday) in relation to the Malaysian operations through to 2026, subject to renewal.
-This renewal was formally completed during the year. - Tax losses generated during this period will be utilised prior to the tax exemption being applied, with any unused losses available for utilisation by the Group once the pioneer period expires. - Tax losses generated prior to the pioneer period will remain available for use offsetting non-pioneer profits during the pioneer period for a period of 10 years after incurring the loss.
-At 30 June 2023, losses in Malaysia include A\$83m (MYR 256m) in business losses.
-There is uncertainty if the remaining losses will be utilised.
+- The pioneer period status (tax holiday) in relation to the Malaysian operations through to 2026. - Tax losses generated during this period will be utilised prior to the tax exemption being applied, with any unused losses available for utilisation by the Group once the pioneer period expires. - Tax losses generated prior to the pioneer period will remain available for use offsetting non-pioneer profits during the pioneer period for a period of 10 years after incurring the loss.
+At 30 June 2024, losses in Malaysia include A\$72m in business losses.

-Tax losses in Australia were utilised during the prior year and the recognised deferred asset relates to temporary timing differences within the Australian tax group.
+The recognised deferred asset relates to temporary timing differences within the Australian tax group.